akouz/HBus/Devices/03_WiFi_Gateway/WiFi_Gateway/README.md

 ## Time service

-Every hour sketch requests time from a NTP server. respond received,  Gateway broadcasts HBus a MQTT-SN message to the default TopicId=1 and sends a message to MQTT broker to the default TopicName="time" with the following payload (sample):
+Every hour sketch requests time from a NTP server.
+When respond received,  Gateway broadcasts HBus a MQTT-SN message to the default TopicId=1 and sends a message to MQTT broker with default TopicName="time" and with the following payload (sample):

 > {atime:1558391178, tz:570, daysec:28578, hr:7, min:56}